Computation Mechanism Behind LLM Position Generalization: Conclusions and Future Work

 \section{Conclusions and Future Work}

 In this work, we investigated the computational mechanisms behind the \phenomenon{} capabilities of LLMs.
 We first demonstrated that attention logits in LLMs can be approximately disentangled into independent components representing positional and semantic relevance.
 This finding suggests a structured decomposition within the model's internal computations.
 Through empirical analysis, we further examined various forms of position generalization at the LLM representation level.
 These insights provide both computational explanations and insights into controlling these phenomena.
-Future research could delve deeper into the specific architectural choices and training data patterns that contribute to this robustness.